-Third, a commitment must be politically binding on members.
-Actions need to include verbs that connote politically binding obligations to change members' behaviour, even if this is merely a promise to continue past behaviour (which then constrains its ability to change).
-General statements of aspiration are excluded, while statements with specified parameters are included.
+Third, a commitment must bind members politically.
+Actions need to include verbs that connote politically binding obligations to change members' behaviour, even if the commitment is a promise to continue past behaviour (which then constrains the ability to change).
+General statements of aspiration are excluded.
+Statements with specified parameters are included.

-When assessing the summit's communiqués and declarations, the following points are helpful in determining how to identify measurable politically binding commitments, although the context can be important in determining if a word or phrase constitutes a commitment or not:
+The following points are helpful in determining how to identify measurable politically binding commitments, although the context can be important in determining whether a word or phrase constitutes a commitment:

 Commitment = Sometimes = No Commitment =

 commit encourage welcome

 agree promote urge

-pledge support call on
+endorse support call on

-promise endorse reflected upon

-seek stand ready to discussed
+pledge stand ready to reflected upon

+promise shall ourselves object discussed

-reaffirm commitment are aware
+seek need to/must are aware

-remain determined look forward to
+reaffirm commitment ensure/necessary look forward to

-are determined to emphasize
+remain determined (expresses obligation) emphasize

-continue to recognize the importance
+are determined to need to address recognize the importance

-create we gave particular emphasis to
+continue to ought to/should we gave particular emphasis to

-will united in determination
+create we emphasize the need united in determination

-ought to/should should stand ready to
+will should stand ready to

-insist on need to address
+insist on express confidence in

-must renew express confidence in
+must renew reaffirm the need for

-look to
+look to advocate

 intend to

 affirm our intention

-shall ourselves object